Is it OK to snack on foods throughout the day?

 - Cherry tomatoes, cucumber sticks and strips of pepper are fab finger food for nibbling on.
-Have with a home-made dip such as a healthy tzatziki made from a pot of fat-free natural yogurt mixed with a crushed garlic clove and grated cucumber.
+Eat with a home-made dip such as a healthy tzatziki made from a pot of fat-free natural yogurt mixed with a crushed garlic clove and some grated cucumber.

 - Scramble or fry a couple of eggs using low-calorie cooking spray and serve on wholemeal toast.

 - A handful of unsalted nuts or seeds.
 Nuts and seeds are packed with vitamins, minerals and healthy unsaturated oils, but just be aware they’re also high in calories so it’s best to enjoy them in measured amounts.

 Throughout most of your pregnancy it’s not usually necessary to up your energy intake, except during the third trimester, when energy requirements increase by around 200kcal, so you might want to add an extra snack into your day.
 Healthy snack ideas of around 200kcal include: